prashasth-nair/prashasth-nair/README.md

 ## About ME
 - 👋 Hi, I’m @prashasth-nair
 - 👀 I’m interested in Programming,Networking, Web develpment and Ethical hacking
-- 💻 I can code in Python, Java and Javascript
+- 💻 I can code in Python, Java and C
 - 🌱 I’m currently learning Android Development

 ## Contact ME